 Boost the Value of Your Food Drive DonationsCommunity groups and social organizations often host food drives to fill local food pantry shelves this time of year.
 By keeping a few simple tips in mind, you can enhance the value of the food donations you make.

---Expiration dates, such as "Expires 2/15/13" or "Do not use after 7/9/13."
+--Expiration dates include information such as "Expires 2/15/13" or "Do not use after 7/9/13."
 Look for these dates on vitamins, yeast, baking powder and cake mixes.
 Do not donate foods that are past their expiration date.

 --Pull dates.
 Example: "Sell by May 16.”
-Look for these dates on perishable, refrigerated foods such as milk, yogurt, cottage cheese, cream, eggs, lunch meat and packaged salad mixes.
+Look for these dates on perishable, refrigerated foods such as milk, yogurt, cottage cheese, cream, eggs, lunchmeat and packaged salad mixes.
 Perishable foods, with the exception of garden produce, are usually not included in a food drive.
-If they are, choose foods that are well within the pull date for best quality.
+If they are, choose foods that are well within the pull date.

-Avoid sugary cereals, salty noodle mixes, and fruit-flavored beverages that might be easy to donate, but difficult for families to include in nutritious meals.
-Instead, consumers should donate foods that have a stable shelf life, are full of nutrients and easy to prepare.
+Avoid donating sugary cereals, salty noodle mixes, and fruit-flavored beverages that might be easy to donate, but difficult for families to include in nutritious meals.
+Instead, donate foods that have a stable shelf life, are full of nutrients and easy to prepare.
 Good examples of foods to consider are:

 --Whole grain, low-sugar cereals such as plain instant oatmeal, whole grain Os, and bran flakes.